 Actuarial assumptions.
-The total pension liability was determined by an actuarial valuation performed as of December 31, 2017.
-The total pension liability was calculated through the use of update procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2018.
+The total pension liability was determined by an actuarial valuation performed as of December 31, 2018.
+The total pension liability was calculated through the use of update procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2019.
 The update procedures incorporated the actuarial assumptions used in the valuation.
 The entry age normal actuarial cost method was utilized.
 Inflation is assumed to be 3% and salary increases range 3.50% to 8.10% which includes 3.5% inflation and productivity factor.
-The long-term expected rate of return on pension plan investments used in the determination of the total pension liability is 7.00% and is net of pension plan investment expense, including inflation.
+The discount rate used was 7.00% and is net of pension plan investment expense, including inflation.